UnwiseGiraffeX86/Supernova-Surfers-PocketQube/README.md

-# **Supernova Surfers' PocketQube Exploration: Unraveling Earth's Mysteries from the Sky**
+# **Supernova Surfers PocketQube: Unraveling Earth's Mysteries from the Sky**

-Welcome to the official GitHub repository of the Supernova Surfers' PocketQube Project.
+Welcome to the official GitHub repository of the Supernova Surfers PocketQube Project.
 Our team, comprising passionate space enthusiasts and skilled future engineers, has embarked on a groundbreaking journey to explore and understand the intricacies of our planet's atmosphere and its interactions with the cosmos.

 # **Project Overview:**
 Project Overview: